 Pinnacles National Park is a geologically diverse park in central California.
 The park contains two types of giant sequoia trees at Pinnacles—the Coast Redwood and Giant Sequoia—coastline during an ancient sea.

 - Living fossils: Pinnacles contain dozens of rare species that have not changed since they first appeared in their current form millions of years ago (or even more).
-For example, there are two types of giant sequoia trees at Pinnacles—the Coast Redwood and Giant Sequoia—which grow to over 300 feet tall!
+For example, two giant sequoia trees at Pinnacles—the Coast Redwood and Giant Sequoia—grow to over 300 feet tall!
 Other examples include redwood trees up to 100 feet high with trunks up to 12 inches thick; giant cottonwoods; mountain mahogany trees; manzanita bushes with feathery leaves that turn bright red during fall color season; wildflowers like Indian paintbrush or bear grasses (which look like daisies but grow from underground roots).
 You can see these amazing sights from various hiking trails throughout the park’s 265 acres.

 23. Crystal Cove State Park